-When efforts to offer low-cost spay and neuter services to residents of Simi Valley who were in financial need began, the existence of several feral cat colonies was identified.
+When efforts to offer low-cost spay and neuter services to residents of Simi Valley who were in financial need began, the existence of several feral cat colonies were identified.
 A program for trapping, spaying or neutering, and returning the altered cats to their existing colony was enacted.
 All known colonies were investigated in an effort to determine their size, the population make-up, and the condition of the animals.

 An aggressive but humane trapping campaign took place.
 This involved numbers of volunteers setting feline traps in the colonies during the evening hours.
 The traps were baited with canned cat food or fresh chicken.
 Catching all the residents of the colonies, which is critical, took the volunteers hours and hours, and night after night of climbing and crawling through bushes in the area.